RavenousLegs

 Quit my IT career to give myself a chance to make a living out of my passions

-I never owned anything big except my car.
-I never had savings to invest in anything, apart from the yearly Tax saver FDs.
-I was comfortable managing the best lifestyle I could give to myself.
-But comfort always made me uncomfortable.
-Something that constantly kept bothering me was that I wasn’t making any use of my potential at all and that frustrated me.
-I knew my potential was way beyond my own imagination.
-And I’d again found my passion - this time it was into Adventures.
-After working for 9.5 years, I gathered enough courage to quit my job, take a break for a year and figure out if I had enough courage to work towards my passions.
-The only savings I had when I quit my job were my Tax-Saver FDs that had started maturing and my PF that I’d gathered over the years.
-I still had the courage to give up most of my belongings, kept only what I really needed that could be packed in my car, so that I could be easily mobile and location independent.
+I never owned anything substantial except my car.
+I lacked the savings to invest in anything except the annual Tax saver FDs.
+I was content with managing the best lifestyle I could afford.
+However, comfort always made me feel uneasy.
+One persistent issue was that I wasn’t utilizing my full potential, which frustrated me.
+I recognized that my potential far exceeded my own imagination.
+This realization led me to rediscover my passion—this time, it was for adventures.
+After working for 9.5 years, I gathered the courage to quit my job, take a year-long break, and assess if I had the fortitude to pursue my passions.
+The only savings I had when I left my job were my maturing Tax-Saver FDs and my accumulated PF.
+Despite this, I still had the courage to part with most of my belongings, retaining only what I truly needed that could fit in my car, ensuring my mobility and location independence.

 RavenousLegs - Solo Travel, Adventure Travel, Sustainable Travel